Pure Planning

 Holistic Financial & Estate Planning

 Financial security is just one part of the happiness equation.
 Having a clear understanding of abundance is instrumental in leading a prosperous, harmonious, and balanced life.
-If we can't define it, how will we ever know if we can or already have attained it?
+If we can't define it, how will we ever know if we can or have already attained it?

 Abundance can be defined as: an ample quantity: affluence, wealth: relative degree of plentifulness.
 Merriam Webster Dictionary